-Several things may make the condition worse, including
+Things that can make the condition worse, include:

 A skin biopsy may be needed to rule out other similar conditions.